 I’d also have to ask my colleagues to download the software (we were going with the free Museum Archive Software Project), along with the trust and the church managers.
-The latter have no computer on site as far as I know.
+The latter has no computer on site as far as I know.
 I tried the software and I noticed a glitch or two that could potentially cause problems further on.

-So, in the interests of saving time, accessibility and reliability I decided to transfer the inventory to Microsoft Excel.
+In the interests of saving time, accessibility and reliability I decided to transfer the inventory to Microsoft Excel.
 It’s not ideal, but it is easier to use and the chances are a computer will already have the software installed.

-So, besides a few things I need to add (such as a neon renovation sign which is currently in hiding), we’re now up to the point where we can sit down with the inventory and a copy of the exhibition space and get designing!
+Besides a few things I need to add (such as a neon renovation sign which is currently in hiding), we’re now up to the point where we can sit down with the inventory and a copy of the exhibition space and get designing!